jquery-validation/jquery-validation/CONTRIBUTING.md

 ## Unit Tests

-To run unit tests, you should have a local webserver installed and pointing at your workspace.
-Then open `http://localhost/jquery-validation/test` to run the unit tests.
+To run unit tests, just open `test/index.html` within your browser.
+Make sure you ran `npm install` before so all required dependencies are available.
 Start with one browser while developing the fix, then run against others before committing.
 Usually latest Chrome, Firefox, Safari and Opera and a few IEs.

 ## Documentation